jessmott18/monitoring/README.md

 cd monitoring
 ```

-To add a new server to collect info from edit and add this to the end of your'prometheus.yml'
+To add a new server to collect info from edit and add this to the end of your 'prometheus.yml'

 ```yaml
   - job_name: "server"